You’ve probably heard it a thousand times by now: “Building your email list is the key to boosting sales and growing your business!”

 Data aside, email marketing makes sense for business because it allows you to build a better connection with your subscribers.

-But, as with any marketing tactic, you have to approach building your email list with a clear strategy in mind if you want amazing results.
+But, as with any marketing tactic, you have to approach building your email list with a clear strategy in mind if you want real results that drive growth.

 Let’s look at a few of the best email list growth strategies for small businesses.